wrp801/ftree/README.md

 - To include all files and directories, pass the `-a` or `--all` flag.

 - To include the file size within each entry, pass the `-s` or `--size` flag.
+This will display the size of each file within each directory

-- To include a high level summary, pass the `--summary` flag
+- To include a high level summary, pass the `--summary` flag.
+This will display the total number of files, directories, and the total size

+- To only display the directories within the tree, pass the `-d` or `--dirs` flag

+### Patterns
+You can pass a pattern to `ftree` by using the `-p` or `--pattern` flag.
+This will filter the results of the file tree and only display matches of the pattern.
+If the `-e` or `--exclude` flag is passed, this will ignore any files/directories matching the pattern and thus they will not be displayed in the tree.